I know you’re probably thinking what lessons with coffee? What can I possibly learn from a cup of coffee?

 And the same goes for various things in life that you think you need or have to have.

-Maybe it’s a raise at work that you think you need.
-That diet soda from the vending machine.
+Maybe it’s that diet soda from the vending machine.
 Maybe you think you need a glass of wine at the end of the day.
 Or those lottery tickets from the gas station.

 The point is, just pause and think about what you really “need.”
 You might find you don’t need that second or third (or fourth) cup after all.

-And, probably one of the most important life lessons is sometimes you have to let your coffee cool down.
+Last and probably one of the most important life lessons with coffee is to let it cool down.

-And by coffee, I mean you (or your partner or whoever you’re in an argument with).
+And by coffee, I really mean you (or your partner or whoever you’re in an argument with).

 When you first pour yourself a cup in the morning you often can’t drink it right away.
 It’s too hot.
 You have to let it cool down or maybe add some cream/milk to it.

-The same goes for an argument with your spouse; sometimes you just have to walk away and let things cool down.
+The same goes for an argument with your spouse or a friend or even a co-worker; sometimes you just have to walk away and let things cool down.

-Even if you just wait 5 or 10 minutes that can help.
+Even just 5 or 10 minutes can help.

 So next time you’re frustrated with someone or something, just take a break and cool down.

-And just know that you might need to let things cool down for a while, maybe you need to let that hot coffee transform into a cold brew by sitting in the fridge for a couple of days.
+And remember you might need to let things cool down longer than expected.
+Maybe your hot coffee needs to become a cold brew by sitting in the fridge for a couple of days.

 But, no matter what, eventually you will be able to drink that cup of coffee just like you will be able to resolve that fight.

-So next time you are drinking a cup of coffee think about what life lessons that cup has taught you lately.
-Because for me it’s:
+So next time you are drinking a cup of coffee think about what lessons coffee has taught you lately.
+Because for me it’s this:

 - Plan ahead